Plaque on Teeth: What Happens If It’s Left Untreated

 Apart from fluoride and silica, closeup All Around Fresh Soothing Menthol Toothpaste and closeup All Around Fresh Cool Mint Toothpaste also have antibacterial protection thanks to the zinc mouthwash in their formulation.
 This additional ingredient makes them effective against bacteria-ridden plaque.

 A 2020 study in the Nutrients journal says that zinc is a necessary trace element for maintaining oral health.
-In fact, research has proven that supplementing dental hygiene with zinc can fight against numerous oral diseases such as gingivitis, periodontitis, and halitosis.
+In fact, research has proven that supplementing dental hygiene with zinc by using a toothpaste for cavity protection can fight against numerous oral diseases such as gingivitis, periodontitis, and halitosis.

 Speaking of bad breath, closeup toothpaste helps eliminate some of the most common causes of halitosis, such as food particles that are squatting in your mouth and poor dental hygiene.
 However, it does your confidence better by arming its toothpaste with ingredients that can freshen your breath.
 For example, closeup Cool Mint has a peppermint flavor while Soothing Menthol has spearmint.
 Either one gives your mouth a clean, fresh feel.

 Dental issues are hardly ever an isolated incident.
 Tartar leads to tooth decay and gum disease; cavities cause halitosis.
-But whether it's plaque on teeth or mortifying bad breath, closeup ticks all the boxes when it comes to complete oral care.
+But whether it's plaque on teeth or mortifying bad breath, a toothpaste for cavity protection like closeup ticks all the boxes when it comes to complete oral care.